Skip to Content

 The show itself is quirky and fun; a series of vignettes that rely entirely on physical comedy, which kids always love.

-I think that the biggest change from city to city will be the size and shape of the theater and how they can adapt the show to different spaces.
+I think that the biggest change from city to city will be the size and shape of the theater and how they adapt the show to different spaces.
+I would expect the Las Vegas show to be in a bigger space and probably the splashiest.

 The threesome express a lot with their eyes, mostly surprise, bewilderment and satisfaction.
-The routines that kids liked the most revolve around the group trying to accomplish something and things going repeatedly wrong for one of them.
+The routines that kids liked the most revolve around the group trying to accomplish something and things repeatedly going wrong for one of them.

 For example, one might curiously lean over a drum rim full of paint and wind up with a face full of green, red or yellow splatters when his companion unexpectedly hits the drum head.

-At the beginning, they get the audience wound down and ready for the show with a scrolling video screen that issues that usual pre-show requests and then calls out members of the audience by name to make fun of them.
+At the beginning, they get the audience wound down and ready for the show with a scrolling video screen that issues the usual pre-show requests and then calls out members of the audience by name to make fun of them.

 A Bronze-medal Olympic swimmer was in the audience the day we visited and the screen assured her she shouldn’t feel bad at all about coming in third.

-They bring two or three audience members onstage during the show, but as far as I can tell they don’t call on kids.
+They bring two or three audience members onstage during the show, but as far as I can tell, they don’t call on kids.

 Toward the end of the show the crew lets loose reams and reams of toilet paper while strobe lights flash and the cast climbs around the theater watching the activity.

-I thought the strobes mixed with loud music might freak Tiny Traveler out, but she loved that the lights made her dress glow.
+I thought the strobes mixed with loud music might freak Tiny Traveler out, but she loved that the lights made her dress glow. and she thought the prospect of burying an entire audience in toilet paper was fantastic.
+What kid wouldn’t?

+They give people sitting in the front rows rain ponchos and warn that it’s the wet section.
 At our show those eager front-row-goers seemed disappointed to walk away with no more than a few dots of paint.

 Tip: The three blue guys don’t talk at all, which makes it a good theater option if English isn’t your first language (or if you don’t speak it at all).